Investment Assessment

 Every other agent in the field trades one axis for the other.
 Tacrolimus is effective but toxic.
 Belatacept is CNI-free but carries higher early rejection and a PTLD REMS.
 The prior anti-CD40 antibodies (iscalimab, bleselumab) stalled.
 Tegoprubart's Fc-silenced, ligand-side design is aimed squarely at the open quadrant.

-Valuation: the gap is the trade
+The valuation gap is the trade

-At a ~$187M enterprise value, the market is pricing tegoprubart at roughly 17% probability of success — or belatacept-level uptake at a higher probability.
+At a ~$187M enterprise value, the market is pricing tegoprubart at roughly 17% probability of success, or belatacept-level uptake at a higher probability.
 Our risk-adjusted NPV, built as a proper DCF (net peak revenue × multiple × probability of success, less the risk-borne Phase 3 spend), lands at ~$0.5–2.3B with a base case near $0.55B at 35% POS.
 Comparable CD40/CD40L transactions span an early-M&A floor (KPL-404, ~$15–18M) to a de-risked royalty (frexalimab, $525M).

 The catalysts

-Two near-term events fix the Phase 3 endpoint design — and with it the probability of success the whole valuation turns on:
+Two near-term events fix the Phase 3 endpoint design, and with it the probability of success the whole valuation turns on:

 - FDA End-of-Phase-2 meeting (2026).
 Whether the agency accepts a tolerability-anchored or tighter non-inferiority design is the single largest value inflection.
 A favorable signal re-rates POS toward 45%+.